Abhijit694/twitter-clone/README.md

 - **/backend**: Node.js and Express API.

 ## How to Run
-1. Clone the repo.
-2. Run `npm install` in both folders.
-3. Start the backend with `npm run dev`.
-4. Start the frontend with `npm run dev`.
+1.Clone the repo
+2.Navigate to backend in terminal(cd backend)
+3.npm install
+4.npm run dev

+5.Navigate to frontend in terminal(cd frontend)
+6.npm install
+7.npm run dev
+8.In browser open url 'http://localhost:5173'